 Over the weekend, Storm Desmond brought destruction to Carlisle and other parts of Cumbria and northern England, with more than a month's rain falling in just one day.
 There are currently severe flood warnings in England and Wales and no rail services will run between Carlisle and Scotland today due to flooding and landslip.

-If you've been affected by storms or flooding, here's what you need to know – and see our Cheap Home Insurance guide for more info including tips on cutting renewal costs.
+If you've been affected by storms or flooding, here's what you need to know – and see our Cheap Home Insurance and Storm Damage Insurance guides for more info on how to make a claim and tips for cutting renewal costs.

 My property has been damaged.
 What should I do?